Rate this Page

 • "accurate" – broadest use of acc_dtype; noticeably better input-grad accuracy when chunk size is large relative to num_classes.
 Highest peak memory and slowest of the chunked policies on CUDA.
 Only chunked policy whose weight-grad matmul runs in fp32 on CPU (other policies hit CPU’s emulated low-precision path, ~20-50x slower).

-• "compact" – like "balanced" but drops the weight-grad scratch and accumulates per-chunk directly via addmm_ (cuBLAS uses an fp32 internal accumulator, so bulk precision matches "balanced").
+• "compact"acc_dtype only where needed for gradient correctness; accumulates the weight gradient per chunk directly via addmm_ instead of a (num_classes, in_features) acc_dtype scratch (on CUDA cuBLAS uses an fp32 internal accumulator, so bulk precision is unchanged).
 Saves num_classes * in_features * sizeof(acc_dtype) – typically several hundred MB for an LLM head.
-On non-CUDA mixed-precision falls back to "balanced".
+On non-CUDA mixed-precision it retains that scratch for the cross-chunk accumulation.

 allow_retain_graph: bool#

-When False (default), backward consumes pre-computed gradient buffers in place; a second .backward() raises RuntimeError.
+When False (default), their backward consumes pre-computed gradient buffers in place; a second .backward() raises RuntimeError.

 When True, the buffers are preserved at the cost of one extra gradient-sized allocation per call.